 Just pick up the phone and dial 1-800-GAMBLER or, log on to 800gambler.org

-Too much of anything can be bad for you, so we encourage all of our players to know their limits as we know ours.
+Too much of anything can be bad for you, so we encourage all of our players to know their limits and stay within them.
 Review the rest of this information to find out more about how we’re creating a fair and Responsible Gaming environment for everyone to enjoy.